 Insight into AIDS2022

 Over and over we heard how HIV continues to impact most on the world’s poorest and most marginalised communities.
 On the opening day, Winnie Byanyima, the Executive Director of UNAIDS, announced that in 2021 every 2 minutes an adolescent girl or young woman acquired HIV and every minute someone died of AIDS.
-In human terms, that means 1.6 million new infections and 660,000 deaths last year alone.
+In human terms, that means 1.6 million new infections and 660,000 deaths in 2021 alone.

 New HIV infections continue to impact most on key populations – gay and bisexual men, people who inject drugs and trans communities – while punitive HIV criminalisation laws and a lack of harm reduction measures deny many people basic human rights and access to prevention and treatment services.

 While we have all the tools to end new HIV infections, inequality and structural barriers mean that many communities – particularly women and young girls, prisoners and people who use drugs – lack access and real choice when it comes to innovations such as PrEP, injectable treatment and harm reduction measures.